Black man shot, injured by police in Wisconsin, curfew imposed | International

 Black man shot, injured by police in Wisconsin, curfew imposed

-Protests erupted in the U.S. state of Wisconsin following a police shooting of a reportedly unarmed Black man, forcing officials to impose a curfew in the city of Kenosha.
+Protests erupted in the U.S. state of Wisconsin following a police shooting of a reportedly unarmed Black man, after which officials imposed a curfew in the city of Kenosha.

-The man was hospitalized in a serious condition on Sunday evening after police shot him multiple times after which crowds gathered at the scene, local media reported.
+The man was hospitalized in a serious condition on Sunday evening after police shot him multiple times, local media reported.
+Crowds gathered at the scene and threw bricks and Molotov cocktails at police, according to reports in social media.
 The victim has been identified as Jacob Blake by Wisconsin Governor Tony Evers in a tweet.
 "We stand against excessive use of force and immediate escalation when engaging with Black Wisconsinites," the governor wrote.

 The shooting happened at around 5 p.m. local time in Kenosha as officers were responding to a "domestic incident".
 The victim was immediately taken to a hospital by the police, according to a statement issued by the Kenosha police department.
 No further explanation was given by the police as to what led to the shooting.
 The shooting will be investigated by the Wisconsin Department of Justice, police said.